 Light

-bright indirect light.
-Solid green varieties need less light than green and white varieties.
-No Spider plant should ever be put in the direct sun.
+How much light for a spider plant: A spider plant likes medium to bright indirect light.
+Solid green plants need less light than green and white varieties.
+No spider plant should ever be put in the direct sun.

 Water

-The top 50% of the soil of the soil in a Spider Plant pot should dry out before you water.
-A good way to tell when a Spider Plant needs water is to look at the leaves.
-The green color in the leaves of a Spider plant starts to fade when the soil is dry.
-Water high in salts and chemicals causes brown leaf tips on a Spider Plant.
-Never use water that had passed through a water softener it is much too salty for a Spider Plant.
+How to water spider plant: How you water is a very important part of how to care for a spider plant.
+Allow the top 50% of the soil to dry out before you water.
+A good way to tell when the plant needs water is to look at the leaves.
+The green color starts to fade when the soil is dry.
+Using water with a high salt or chemical content (fluorine or chlorine) causes brown leaf tips.
+Never use water that had passed through a water softener; it is much too salty.

 Fertilizer

-Fertilize monthly with a balanced plant food at 1/2 the recommended strength.
+How to fertilize a spider plant: Feed monthly with a balanced plant food diluted to 1/2 the recommended strength.
 Spider plants need food only when they are actively growing.
-Feeding too often causes the tips of the leaves to turn brown.
+Over fertilizing can cause brown leaf tip burn.

 Temperature